Child & Youth Mental Health

 Our teams also help families find mental health programs and services they could benefit from within their communities.
 For more information about our services, resources and supports please review our Child & Youth Mental Health Information & Resources Tool Kit.

-Throughout B.C. there are about 100 CYMH walk-in intake clinics that can be accessed without an appointment.
+100 CYMH intake clinics can be accessed in-person and virtually/by phone.

 What We Do